 Toxic tort and environmental litigation

-Mark has 18 years of experience in the products liability arena.
+Mark has over 20 years of experience in the products liability area.
 His expertise includes :

 - Evaluation, preparation for trial, trial and settlement/mediation of various products liability cases